-For the year ended 31 December 2020, the Group's capital expenditure incurred for property, plant and equipment was HK\$40,222,000 (2019: HK\$22,081,000).
-The capital expenditure was mainly for the payment of leasehold improvement and the addition of equipment (2019: addition of equipment).
+For the year ended 31 December 2021, the Group's capital expenditure incurred for property, plant and equipment was HK\$114,190,000 (2020: HK\$40,222,000).
+The capital expenditure was mainly for the addition of equipment (2020: the payment of leasehold improvement and addition of equipment).
 The above capital expenditures were financed by internally-generated funds and cash flows from operating activities.